Josh Rabe

-Joshua Wayne Rabe (born October 15, 1978) is a former Major League Baseball outfielder with the Minnesota Twins and current head baseball coach for Quincy University in Quincy, Illinois.
+Joshua Wayne Rabe (born October 15, 1978) is a former Major League Baseball outfielder with the Minnesota Twins and former head baseball coach for Quincy University in Quincy, Illinois.
+He is currently the athletic director for Quincy University.

 Quincy University

 Rabe played baseball, basketball and football at Unity High School in Mendon, Illinois, where he later graduated.
 He'd received multiple college offers to play football and basketball, but the only school interested in him as a baseball player was Division II Quincy University, where he earned Great Lakes Valley Conference Freshman of the Year honors in 1998, and in 1999, was named to the All-Great Lakes Valley Conference team and was the GLVC Player of the Year.
-He’s the school’s all-time leader in hits (212), doubles (48) and runs (170).
-He’s second all-time in home runs (32) and third in batting average (.377) and runs batted in (147).
-With Rabe, the Hawks were 104-54, made the NCAA Tournament in 1999 and won the GLVC title in 2000.
+He's the school's all-time leader in hits (212), doubles (48) and runs (170).
+He's second all-time in home runs (32) and third in batting average (.377) and runs batted in (147).
+With Rabe, the Hawks were 104–54, made the NCAA Tournament in 1999 and won the GLVC title in 2000.